Detailed information on many aspects of the Workamping and RVing...Read more

 1. Recruiting and working with Workampers can be a very rewarding experience.
 Workampers routinely become "part of the family" at many businesses and come back each season, or stay year-round!
 Besides performing the day-to-day customer service tasks, Workampers are renowned for a variety of skills and experience that can improve the bottom-line of any business.
 Part-time, full-time, seasonal or year-round, there are Workampers who can cheerfully and productively fill any need, from maintenance to management.

 To successfully utilize Workampers it is helpful to understand that they are motivated by many different factors.
 Some work out of financial need, while others do it simply to feel productive and useful.
 Some love to be around active adults and children, while others seek quieter locations.
-In our annual Workamper Survey, the majority of Workampers report that the quality of the "work environment" is just as important as compensation when deciding where to work.
+The majority of Workampers report that the quality of the "work environment" is just as important as compensation when deciding where to work.
 Workampers put a very high priority on having clearly defined duties, hours and compensation.
 Workampers are known for being flexible, but taking undue advantage of this quality is a mistake.
 Employers who are in tune with the needs and objectives of Workampers are the employers who attract and keep the best Workampers.

 4. All Workampers are not right for all jobs.
 Employers must screen applicants to ensure that they are suitable for the position being filled.
 During the interview process, employers should be certain that all applicants fully understand what will be expected of them.
 Problems between Workampers and employers are usually a result of miscommunication.
 Being clear up front can prevent misunderstandings later.
 For this reason, we strongly recommend that employers prepare a simple "Work Agreement" that includes general duties, hours, starting/ending dates and compensation.
 Both the employer and the Workamper should sign the agreement, and both should retain a signed copy.